PaulGoes/MIDIsonar/README.md

 > [!NOTE]
 > If you keep either button pressed it will scroll faster through the values.

+> [!NOTE]
+> When you return to Setup Mode after visiting Play mode you will return to the most recently edited setting.

+**Setup Screen organization**

 Each controller is configured by 9 settings arranged in 3 pages of 3 settings each.